rConfig V8 Core CLI Commands Reference

 rconfig:config-summaries-sync

 Section titled “rconfig:config-summaries-sync”Syncs configuration count summaries to the database for faster UI load times.
-This command is run automatically daily at 3AM.
+This command runs automatically every day at 3AM.

 php artisan rconfig:config-summaries-syncWhen to run manually: